 I was appointed to the Ombuds ("awm-buhdz") position as of August 2021 and am honored to be serving the community in this role.
-I am a certified mediator and my educational background is in psychology, human resources, and law.
-I previously served as a civil rights investigator and mediator for over ten years and teach dispute resolution as an adjunct professor.
+My educational background is in psychology, human resources, and law.
+I am a trained mediator and currently teach dispute resolution as an adjunct professor.
 I am a member of the International Ombudsman Association (IOA) and practice in accordance with IOA Standards of Practice and Code of Ethics.

-I am an informal conflict/concern resolution resource for District constituents, including students, parent/guardians, and employees regarding District-related matters.
-The Ombuds Office was created in response to community requests and is a critical component in the District's efforts to surface ethical concerns; promote a more just, civil, equitable, and inclusive organization; and improve organizational culture.
+The Ombuds Office is a general concern office and conflict resolution resource for District constituents, including students, parent/guardians, and employees regarding school and/or District-related matters.
+The Office is a critical component in the District's efforts to raise awareness of concerns; promote a civil, equitable, and inclusive organization; and improve organizational culture.

 My primary duties as Ombuds are to:

-- Assist individuals with exploring options to address District-related concerns and conflict; and
+- Assist individuals with exploring options to address District and school-related conflict and concerns; and

 - Raise awareness of emerging issues and concerns.